wolexyg/SQLPortfolioProjects/README.md

 This dataset was created to explore the SQL Data Analysis of Sales Sample Data downloaded from www.kaggle.com using RFM Analysis

+# Project 3 Title
+3.Cleaning and Exploring SBA Data

+Here is an SQL Data Analysis of the USA Small Business Administration(SBA).As part of their Covid-19 relief assistance to small businesses,they offered a paycheck protection program which is a loan they gave out to small businesses to help them pay their workforce.They made some datasets available related to that program which can be downloaded from data.sba.gov/dataset/.
+I will be cleaning and exploring the data to derive meaningful insight in Microsoft
+SQL Server.